carvallegro/search-cli/README.md

 ### Precisions

+#### Dates

+I've noticed that most dates are localized but I couldn't find a good way to display them in such a context (terminal with limited space).

 #### Binaries

 There are no binaries asnd no way of generating them for this application.
-It could have been done but I felt like it was over engineering the exercise.
+It could have been done but I felt like it was over coreering the exercise.

 The code needs to be run using NPM or Yarn.

 #### (Pure?)
 Functional programming

 This exercise allowed me to try out [Pure Functional programming](https://github.com/MostlyAdequate/mostly-adequate-guide) but, being a concept I'm not familiar with, it impacted my velocity.
 I decided to only use it in the search code files.
 It was a good exercise and allowed me to play around.
 I know I could have done thing differently (a bit closer to the Pure functional theory) but I couldn't figure out how and did not want to spend too much time on it.
 The interface with the rest of the code is not pure functional as it have more than one parameter.